Pyramid Station

 Pyramid Station is a pastoral lease and cattle station located approximately 100 km east of Karratha in the Pilbara region of Western Australia.
 The station has also previously run sheep on its pastures.

 Covering an area of 97000 ha, the station is situated in a bluetongue disease quarantine area and runs a herd of Brahman cattle, most of which are exported to Indonesia.
 The station consists mostly of open plains that are well covered in Mitchell, bundle-bundle and other grasses.
 The plains are interspersed with broken hilly country studded with saltbush.

 The homestead and outbuildings are situated on a level plain overlooking the George River from the eastern bank.
 King's Pyramid, the 500 ft hill from which the station takes its name, is located 9 mi to the south.

 The station was initially established in 1865 by Alexander Robert Richardson, his elder brother John Elliott Richardson, and their cousin A.E.
 Anderson.
 The Richardsons were among the seven shareholders in the Portland Squatting Company.
 The group left Victoria aboard Maria Ross along with 1600 ewes and set up the station along the George River then peacock runs out along other watercourses.

-In 1869 the group divided their flock with the Richardsons and Jack Edgar controlling 4500 sheep at Pyramid and buying out the other partners from 1869-1872.
+In 1869 the group divided their flock with the Richardsons and Jack Edgar controlling 4500 sheep at Pyramid and buying out the other partners from 1869 to 1872.

 Another previous owner of the station was Eva Broadhurst, who was much admired by the explorer Frank Hann, who named several geographical features after her.
 Her grave is situated not far from the station homestead.
 Her husband H.T Broadhurst arrived at Pyramid in 1893 and the couple lived there until Eva died at 38 years of age in 1909.